Posted by Tiffany Taylor and Anne Draves on 29 Apr 2021

 Accepting online payments from your customers isn’t just about having a sleek and easy checkout process.
 Handling sensitive payment data means that businesses are subject to rules and regulations from various entities.
 In my role as Manager of Operations, I often help our clients navigate the assorted requirements that affect their online payments acceptance programs.

-In this blog post, I’ll provide a high-level overview of some key regulations that businesses should have on their radar when it comes to accepting electronic payments.
-Here I’ll give a glimpse into NACHA’s Operating Rules, the card networks’ best practices for card-not-present transactions, the Payment Card Industry Data Security Standard (PCI DSS), and an overview of FinCEN’s new CDD rule.
+The following is a high-level overview of some key regulations that businesses should have on their radar when it comes to accepting electronic payments, including Nacha’s Operating Rules, the card networks’ best practices for card-not-present transactions, the Payment Card Industry Data Security Standard (PCI DSS), and an overview of FinCEN’s new CDD rule.

-Here at Alacriti, we work closely with our customers to monitor their returns and help lower these rates when they start approaching the thresholds.
-We recommend that all merchants who accept ACH payments perform a thorough review of NACHA’s Operating Rules and stay up-to-date on changes as they are published.
+Alacriti works closely with its customers to monitor their returns and help them lower these rates when they start approaching the thresholds.
+We recommend that all merchants who accept ACH payments perform a thorough review of Nacha’s Operating Rules and stay up to date on changes as they are published.

-The major card networks – American Express, Discover, Mastercard, and Visa – have all established guidelines for best practices when accepting card-not-present (CNP) payments.
+The major card networks – American Express, Discover, Mastercard, and Visa—have established guidelines for best practices when accepting card-not-present (CNP) payments.
 Here’s a brief overview of some key guidelines for accepting CNP payments from your customers.

 Failure to implement these best practices can lead to high levels of returns and chargebacks, resulting in fines and even expulsion from the card networks.
 We collaborate with our customers to ensure that they understand these best practices to help avoid excessive returns and chargebacks.